shopware/docs/guides/plugins/plugins/content/cms/add-cms-element-via-admin-sdk.md

 ## Storefront implementation

 After everything for the admin is done, there is still the need for a storefront representation of your blocks.
 This works similarly to typical plugin development, with an exception to the path.
-All storefront templates must match the following path pattern: `<app-name>/Resources/views/storefront/element/<elementname>.html.twig`
+All Storefront templates must match the following path pattern: `<app-name>/Resources/views/storefront/element/<elementname>.html.twig`

-Since everything is already described in guide [CMS element development for plugins](https://developer.shopware.com/docs/guides/plugins/plugins/content/cms/add-cms-element#storefront-implementation), the following example just shows how your storefront template (`swag-daiĺymotion/Resources/views/storefront/element/cms-element-swag-dailymotion.html.twig`) could look like:
+Since everything is already described in guide [CMS element development for plugins](https://developer.shopware.com/docs/guides/plugins/plugins/content/cms/add-cms-element#storefront-implementation), the following example just shows how your Storefront template (`swag-daiĺymotion/Resources/views/storefront/element/cms-element-swag-dailymotion.html.twig`) could look like:

 {% raw %}